browserify/common-shakeify/readme.md

 ### `onExportDelete(filename, exportName)`

 Handler called for every exported identifier that is being removed.
 `filename` is the path to the file that exports the identifier. `exportName` is the name of the identifier.
+Return false to bail and keep the identifier.

 ### `onModuleBailout(module, reasons)`